Chinese firm wins A123 despite U.S. tech transfer fears

 The company makes batteries for Fisker Automotive, BMW (BMWG.DE) hybrid 3- and 5-Series cars, and General Motors Co's (GM.N) all-electric Chevrolet Spark, which is scheduled for release later this year.
 China's SAIC Motor Corp (600104.SS) and India's Tata Motors (TAMO.NS) also are customers.

-The money raised by the sale will be used to repay the battery maker's debts of about $376 million.
+The money raised in the auction will be used to repay the battery maker's debts of about $376 million.

 BLUNTING CRITICISM

-Wanxiang tried to blunt criticism of the deal by excluding A123's defense contracts from its bid at the auction.
+Wanxiang tried to blunt criticism of the deal by excluding A123's defence contracts from its bid at the auction.
 Those were sold separately to Illinois-based Navitas Systems for $2.25 million.

 "There is no question that CFIUS process is there to fully protect national security issues and we are glad that we could have addressed all the concerns CFIUS has," Wanxiang America's president said in an email to Reuters.